aosabook/500lines/event-driven-web-server/writeup.md

 If you have a [really](http://racket-lang.org/) REALLY [cheap](http://www.erlang.org/) thread [system](http://hackage.haskell.org/package/base-4.7.0.1/docs/Control-Concurrent.html) b) is a pretty good option, though it may force you to deal with all the synchronization issues you'd expect from a multi-threaded system.
 Specifically, if you have some sort of central data shared by several users simltaneously, you'll need to coordinate writes and/or reads in some way.
 How hard that is depends on your data model as well as your thread system, but it tends to be non-trivial.

 If you *don't* have cheap threads at your disposal, you're forced to deal with a world where a thread services many requests.
 That slightly complicates your server model, since you can't pretend that a request owns the entire world even if you don't need to share state across requests, *but* it does make state sharing sort of fall out naturally as a consequence of the server structure.
 Rather than synchronization, your big problem with event-driven servers tends to be blocking.
 Which you can *never ever do*.
-This is mildly complicated by the fact that many languages assume a blocking model of IO, so it's typically very easy to block somewhere by accident.
+This is mildly complicated by the fact that many languages assume a blocking model of IO, so it's typically very easy to block somewhere *by accident*.
+Essentially, because we're dealing with a single thread, blocking on any one connection blocks the entire server.
+Which means that we have to be able to move on to another client if the current one is dragging its feet, and we need to be able to do so in a manner that doesn't throw out all the work done so far.
+Most importantly, it means non-blocking IO.
+And that tends to be a bit of an issue.
+Because threads are so prevalent, many languages and their frameworks assume that blocking on IO is just fine.
+If you write mostly [node.js](TODO link), I understand you don't suffer this particular affliction.
+Common Lisp does believe in non-blocking IO, but has a couple eccentricities about it.
+I've spilt enough ink about this, so I'll leave the whining out, but feel free to ask me about it sometime.

 At the time I started thinking about this project, Common Lisp didn't have a complete green-thread implementation, and the [standard portable threading library](http://common-lisp.net/project/bordeaux-threads/) doesn't qualify as "really REALLY cheap".
 So my options amounted to either picking a different language, or building an event-driven web server for my purpose.
 And the use-case I mentioned would naturally have the usage profile of frequent updates to each client, but relatively sparse requests *from* each client, which fits pretty well with the SSE approach to pushing updates.
 There are one or two other requirements, related to the server/programmer conversations that'll have to happen before any server/*client* interactions can take place, but we'll get to those once we have a working server core.